prisma/prisma-examples/node/node-graphql-auth/README.md

-# node-graphql-auth
+# GraphQL Server with Authentication & Permissions

-This example demonstrates how to implement a **GraphQL server with an email-password-based authentication workflow** based on Prisma & [graphql-yoga](https://github.com/prisma/graphql-yoga).
+This example demonstrates how to implement a **GraphQL server with an email-password-based authentication workflow authorized with GraphQL Shield** based on Prisma & [graphql-yoga](https://github.com/prisma/graphql-yoga).

 ## Get started